cpf0079/UCDA/README.md

 ![image](https://github.com/cpf0079/UCDA/blob/main/framework.png)

 ## Training
 We use the 10-fold cross-validation in our experiments.
 To reach to the comparable performance you may need to train a few times.
+Note that in the given training codes, no validation and test sets are used, you should split your own training/validation/test sets to save the best model during training.

 **Step 1.** Conduct the domain adaptation between source and target domains by running:
 ```